kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 ## Example:

-Let's say a client may wants to borrow $1.2 million for three hours.
+Let's say a client may want to borrow $1.2 million for three hours.
 For this case Onyx can use smart contracts to automate delivery versus payment at the right times using precise terms so there is no middle or back-office processing; according to Tyrone Lobban, head of Onyx Digital Assets & Blockchain at JP Morgan.
 Thus, clients can get same day liquidity through a secured transaction using JPM Coin as collateral, rather than having to draw an expensive unsecured line of credit with high interest rates which usually takes about one to multiple business days.

 # Targeted Customers for Onyx: